This is a real poster.

 sold to minors this week."

 A while back, a community decided to combat the scourge of young Halloween pranksters throwing eggs and spraying shaving cream by forbidding the sale of eggs and shaving cream to minors during Halloween week.
+They created a poster (shown above) for stores to hang up to announce this security policy.

 This struck me as a bit absurd.
 Was this really that much of a problem?
 Did it require special posters?
 Couldn’t those "minors" find other sources of contraband eggs and shaving cream?
 (Like, say, out of their own houses.)